m-skaan/m-skaan.github.io/_pages/about.md

 🧐 Researcher at [Advanced Networked Systems Research](https://faculty.cc.gatech.edu/~amsmti3/) Lab led by Dr. Ahmed Saeed

-👩‍🏫 Group tutor for CS 1332: Data Structures and Algorithms
+👩‍🏫 Group tutor for CS 1332(Data Structures), the largest undergrad CS class

+⚙️ Prototyping Instructor at the Invention Studio, the largest student-run makerspace in the world!

 A data-driven personal website
 ======